List of road routes in New South Wales: D routes

 New South Wales is currently the only state in the country to use D routes, representing detour routes around nominated motorways (when closed or otherwise unusable).
 To date, there are only two D routes: D1 (routing around the M1 Pacific Motorway through the Central Coast), and D5 (routing around the M5 South-Western Motorway).
-After RMS standards changed, all signs now show "D", and there will be no more D routes in NSW.
+After Transport for NSW standards changed, all signs now show "D", and there will be no more D routes in NSW.